-DHCPv6 servers are not required to keep any data corresponding to data missed on a Active Leasequery connection, but will typically choose to keep data corresponding to some recent activity available for subsequent queries by a DHCPv6 Active Leasequery client whose connection was temporarily interrupted.
+DHCPv6 servers are not required to keep any data corresponding to data missed on an Active Leasequery connection, but will typically choose to keep data corresponding to some recent activity available for subsequent queries by a DHCPv6 Active Leasequery requestor whose connection was temporarily interrupted.
+In other words, DHCPv6 servers supporting catch-up are required to have some mechanism to keep/save historic information of bindings.

 An Active Leasequery requestor would typically use Bulk Leasequery to initialize its database with all current data when that database contains no binding information.
-In addition, it would use Bulk Leasequery to recover missed information in the event that its connection with the DHCPv6 server was lost for a longer time than the $\,$ DHCPv6 server would keep track of the specific changes to the IPv6 binding information.
+In addition, it would use Bulk Leasequery to recover missed information in the event that its connection with the DHCPv6 server was lost for a longer time than the DHCPv6 server would keep track of the specific changes to the IPv6 binding information.